newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to-message-consumer/README.md

 # Example subscription creating its own transaction

-This example shows how to use `newrelic.subscribeTo` to create a **new transaction**, rather than a segment within one that's already active - via `newrelic.createTransaction` and `newrelic.createSegment`.
+This example shows how to use `newrelic.createSubscription` to create a **new transaction**, rather than a segment within one that's already active - via the existing `startBackgroundTransaction` and `startSegment` APIs.
 In this example, we subscribe to a simple message broker client (`nifty-messages`) that delivers messages to a registered handler independently and asynchronously, whenever someone publishes one - similar to how a real message consumer (amqplib, kafkajs) works, and unlike a job queue's batch processing (see the sibling `subscribe-to` example, which covers segments within an already-active transaction instead).

-> **Note:** `subscribeTo`, `createTransaction`, and `createSegment` are not
-> yet published.
-This example's `package.json` points its `newrelic` dependency at the local,
+> **Note:** `createSubscription` is not yet published.
+This example's `package.json` points its
-> in-development agent checkout via a `file:` path.
-Once they ship in a release, swap that back
+> `newrelic` dependency at the local, in-development agent checkout via a `file:` path.
+Once it
-> to a normal version range.
+> ships in a release, swap that back to a normal version range.
 >
 > **Note:** `nifty-messages` is also a `file:` dependency (see `nifty-messages-pkg/`), and npm
-> installs `file:` dependencies as symlinks. `subscribeTo` identifies which package a file
+> installs `file:` dependencies as symlinks. `createSubscription` identifies which package a file
 > belongs to by looking for a `node_modules` segment in its path, which a resolved symlink
 > doesn't have - so the `start`/`debug` scripts run with `node --preserve-symlinks` to keep that
 > segment intact.
 A normal (registry-installed) dependency wouldn't need this flag.